-We all know about the metrics that reign supreme in measuring an Adwords account’s productivity.
+We all know about the metrics that reign supreme in measuring a Google Ad’s account’s productivity.
 We love our CTRs, CPCs, Conversion Rates, Visits, Impression Share, and Average Position… Measuring these stats and keeping a close eye on them is what ensures a good quality account.
-In my opinion these are most of the top stats we as PPC campaign managers depend on in keeping the account tight.
-So I digress, and begin to ask myself what other “stats” are important?
-Like a broken clock, I keep coming to the same answer.
-That answer is Ad Copy McFly.
+These are most of the top stats we as ad campaign managers depend on in keeping the account tight.
+So what other “stats” are important?
+Like a broken clock, we keep coming to the same answer.
+That answer is Ad copy.
 Ad copy really ought to have some concrete guidelines that govern effectiveness.
 Like a store window, how can you attract your customers to enter?
-Here’s what I came up with:
+Here’s what we came up with:

 It’s best not to make potential customers confused before they even visit your site.
 Stick to one clear idea and go with it.
 If an ad has two ideas, products, or competitive advantages, split the ad into two ads and make each ad focus on one central theme.
 Remember that a successful ad only has enough space to elaborate on one idea.
 Throwing in a bunch of keywords can make your ad appear a little nonsensical to the user who doesn’t know everything about an industry.
 Avoid clutter and extra keywords.
 This ad sort of just throws in 5 powerful keywords and expects them to catch attention while offering little in the way of substance.
 This ad appears okay.
 It has proper spacing, appropriate words capitalized, and it is punctuated.
 The problem is if one doesn’t know what “mining” is then the entire first line of ad copy is essentially wasted.
 Further, an average user with questions about your product may not know what exactly “Engage & Leverage” means.
 Engage how?
 Leverage who?
 I think this ad should be broken down into at least four different ideas: 1-expert mining, 2-expert reporting, 3-strategy, 4-engagement and 5-leverage.